 OceanBase Database supports standard views and materialized views.

-Example of creating a data table
+Sample for creating a table

 CREATE TABLE salesdata (